 Marymount University is a member of the Washington Research Library Consortium (WRLC), which allows eligible patrons to borrow materials from most of the academic libraries in the Washington, DC area.
-Use the WRLC Catalog to find materials such as books, journals, streaming videos, and DVDs owned by Marymount and other WRLC member libraries.
+Use the MULibrary Search to find materials such as books, journals, streaming videos and DVDs owned by Marymount and other WRLC member libraries.

-The Marymount collection consists of more than 244,000 volumes in print or electronic format.
-Most of the library’s print collections are housed on the main campus in the Emerson G. Reinsch Library, though there are lesser used materials at the WRLC Shared Collection Facility as well as selected reserve materials at the Ballston Center Library Extension.
+The Marymount collection consists of more than 389,000 volumes in print or electronic format.
+Most of the library’s print collections are housed on the main campus in the Emerson G. Reinsch Library, though there are less frequently used materials at the WRLC Shared Collections Facility as well as selected reserve materials at the Ballston Coakley Library Extension.

 Databases: Articles, E-Books, Electronic Reference, and Streaming Media

 Library & Learning Services subscribes to more than 180 online information resources with access to more than 90,000 electronic journals, streaming videos, and e-books.
 Marymount students, faculty, and staff can search periodicals and reference sources in the library databases from on or off campus to find full-text articles, images, videos, and more.

 L&LS provides access to e-books through EBSCOhost, JSTOR, ebrary, CRCnetBASE, and others.
 To find Electronic Books and Shared Electronic Books available to Marymount users on a topic, limit your keyword search in the MULibrary Search to MU Catalog and then select Electronic Books from the Subject filter under Refine Your Results.

 Full-text access to articles in electronic journals is available through most of our database subscriptions.
 Search the MU E-Journal Finder to determine if a periodical is available in full text.